roberto-mardeni/vsonline/vs-online/overview/what-is-vsonline.md

 ### Personalized for you

 Developers are highly opinionated about their editor and terminal configurations, and commonly spend countless hours customizing them.
-As a result, Visual Studio Online not only allows for development environments customized per project, but also layers on individual personalizations so that our Cloud-hosted environments feel immediately natural to use no matter how you like to work.
+As a result, Visual Studio Online not only allows for development environments customized per project, but also layers on individual personalizations so that our cloud-hosted environments feel immediately natural to use no matter how you like to work.

 Environments can be created with a user specific collection of custom dotfiles (e.g. `.bashrc`, `.gitconfig`, etc.), and we automatically roam your Git identity, themes and settings so every environment you create looks and feels the way you like, regardless of the project specific environment capabilities.